complxalgorithm/TweetKeywordMapper/README.md

 ./tkm
 ```

-The script accepts a single parameter with one of four options: main, counts, help, or a blank value.
+The script accepts a single parameter with one of four options: mapper, counts, help, or a blank value.
 ```
 username ^ TweetKeywordMapper => ./tkm help

 Usage: ./tkm <parameter>
-Parameter Options: main, counts, help
+Parameter Options: mapper, counts, help

-main:   TweetKeywordMapper.py - main Twitter search and CSV import program
+mapper: mapper.py - main Twitter search and CSV import program
 counts: counts.py - tallies a total for each unique value of a specified field from a CSV file
 help:   displays help information for this script

-If you do not enter a parameter, TweetKeywordMapper.py will run by default.
+If you do not enter a parameter, mapper.py will run by default.
 ```

 ## Disclaimers